mspncp/gosu-wiki/C++ Tutorial.md

 Then follows the main program.
 A window is created and its `show()` member function is called, which does not return until the window has been closed by the user or its own code.
 Tada - now you have a small black window with a title of your choice!

-A diagram of the main loop is shown on the [[WindowMainLoop]] page.
+A diagram of the main loop is shown on the [[Window Main Loop]] page.

 ## 2. Using Images